Rakeela/dragora-notes/2022-04-27-Two-Hundred-and-Forty-Third.md

 I wonder if I should put the workspace file into an ignore list.
 I want different computers that access this archive to have different workspaces.
 Discarding the changes all the time is kind of annoying.

 ---
+I'm not looking forward to the exam in [[Chem131]].
+I've finally realized what's lurking behind all the generous rules in class activities (participation grades) and homework (three tries for right answers).
+The lurking thing is that the exams (one try) are 55% of the grade.
+So doing well at all the other stuff and then failing the exam means failing the class.

+I think I'll do fine, but exam stress is inevitable.

+---
 Back to [[day-post-archive]]